acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

        });

-   If you specify `"start"` for `contentScriptWhen`, your scripts will not be able to interact with the page DOM right away (although they could listen for `window.onload` or `DOMContentLoaded` themselves).
+   If you specify `"start"` for `contentScriptWhen`, your scripts will not be able to interact with the document's DOM right away (although they could listen for `window.onload` or `DOMContentLoaded` themselves).

   @prop [contentScriptOptions] {object}
    You can use this option to define some read-only values for your content